 MCB Application Information

 - Only students who intend to pursue a Ph.D. degree full-time are accepted into the program.
-Admission into the MCB program is based on appraisal of each applicant's undergraduate academic record, GRE scores, letters of recommendation, involvement in research or other activities which indicate a strong commitment to graduate study, and the essay.
+Admission into the MCB program is based on appraisal of each applicant's undergraduate academic record, letters of recommendation, involvement in research or other activities which indicate a strong commitment to graduate study, and the essay.

 - For M.D./Ph.D. candidates, the Graduate Committee will accept MCAT scores.

 - It is typical that entering graduate students will have had at least one year each of physics, and mathematics (calculus) and two years of biology and chemistry (general and organic).
 Students with degrees in physical sciences, engineering, and mathematics are encouraged to apply.

 - Applicants should note any prior research experience relevant to the scientific programs being pursued in MCB laboratories.

 - It is the long-standing policy of Dartmouth College to actively support equality of opportunity for all persons regardless of race or ethnic background, and no student will be denied admission or be otherwise discriminated against because of race, color, gender, religion, age, national or ethnic origin.